 A student may appeal how a course from another institution transferred for credit toward General Education by requesting a re-evaluation.
 The student must provide a syllabus of the course to the Registrar, who will forward it to the chair of the appropriate department.
 The recommendation of the chair shall be forwarded to the General Education committee, which shall make a determination on the transferability of the course.
 The decision of the committee shall be final.

 Students should address any further questions about the appeals process to the Registrar’s Office.

 Restrictions on Transfer Credit

-- Community College Credit - A maximum of 64 semester hours from community colleges may be applied toward the 124 hours required for a bachelor's degree.
-Although all transferrable credits from two-year colleges may be used to meet graduation requirements, the student must complete at least 60 hours of course work from four-year colleges including a minimum of 30 hours from Emporia State.
+- Community College Credit - Although all transferrable credits from two-year colleges may be used to meet graduation requirements, the student must complete at least 60 hours of course work from four-year colleges including a minimum of 30 hours from Emporia State.

 - Beginning Spring 2002, Emporia State University will accept lower division courses (those numbered 100 and 200) in transfer from other colleges or universities as the equivalent for our upper division courses, but the student will not receive upper division credit for these courses.
 The student will not have to repeat the courses, but the credit will transfer in as lower division credit.

 - Correspondence Study and Extension Class Credit - Nor more than one-fourth of the credit needed for a degree may be extension credit and correspondence credit combined.
 Furthermore, students may not repeat courses by extension or correspondence to raise the grade received in a course previously taken in residence.